 Try finding common ground if you’re struggling to find things to talk about.
 This can be anything from shared interests to mutual friends.
 Once you’ve found something you have in common, you’ll have an easier time keeping the conversation going.

 One way to find common ground is to talk about things you like.
 For example, maybe you both love hiking in the mountains or exploring new cities.
 Or perhaps you have both had some unique experiences while traveling.
 Sharing stories about the places that matter to you can help you connect with someone deeper.

 Another way to find common ground is to talk about what makes you happy.
 Maybe you both enjoy spending time with your families, cooking, or listening to music.
 These are just a few examples, but the bottom line is that everyone has something that makes them happy.
 When you take the time to find out what those things are, finding common ground with a stranger can be much easier.

 To be a good listener means paying attention to what the other person is saying and responding in a way that shows you’re interested.

 It can be helpful to ask follow-up questions and to offer your insights and experiences.
 But resist the urge to turn the conversation into a one-sided monologue.
 The key is to strike a balance between talking and listening.

 In the famous book How to Win Friends & Influence People by Dale Carnegie, he says: “be a good listener and encourage others to talk about themselves.”

 Dale is right.
 People love to talk about themselves, and if you can be the one who gives them that opportunity, they will likely enjoy talking to you.

 Link for the book: How to Win Friends & Influence People.

-If you’re a digital nomad and enjoy reading more books on self-development, make sure to check out the list I made here.
+If you’re a digital nomad and enjoy reading more self-development books, check out the list I made here.